 Did you know after every holiday period, social services departments across the country see a sharp spike in call numbers?

-People call with concerns about the wellbeing of loved ones having spent time with them at Easter.
+People call with concerns about the wellbeing of loved ones having spent time with them over bank holiday.
 As society changes, and families grow ever more dispersed, the time between visits can grow from weeks to months.